sjentsch/jamoviDocs/lsj/Ch15_FactorAnalysis_5.rst

 Can *α* be too high?
-Probably: if you are getting an *α* coefficient above 0.95 then this indicates high inter-correlations between the items and that there might be too much overly-redundant specificity in the measurement, with a risk that the construct being measured in perhaps overly narrow.
+Probably: if you are getting an *α* coefficient above 0.95 then this indicates high inter-correlations between the items and that there might be too much overly-redundant specificity in the measurement, with a risk that the construct being measured is perhaps overly narrow.

 Reliability analysis in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~